ellipsis/ellipsis/docs/packages.md

 <h1>Packages</h1>

-A package is any repo with files you want to symlink into `$ELLIPSIS_PATH` (typically `$HOME`).
+A package is any repo with files you want to symlink into `$ELLIPSIS_HOME` (typically `$HOME`).
 By default all of a repository's non-hidden files (read: not beginning with a `.`) will naively be linked into place, with the exception of a few common text files (`README`, `LICENSE`, etc).